Anushka4Joshi/Anushka4Joshi/README.md

 - 👋 Hi, I’m Anushka

 I'm a final year Electronics and Communication Major student with a keen interest in the fields of Machine Learning and Data Science.
-I have explored a small array of fields in computer science and continue to do so.
+I have explored a small part of the humongously evolving field of computer science and continue to do so.
 - 👀 Anything related to technology and design kindles an interest in me.
 - 🌱 I’m currently exploring my way through Machine Learning techniques and practicing Data Structures and Algorithms.
 - 💞️ I’m looking to collaborate on some open source projects.